California Rivers Day 2017: Point Positive

 - Acting on lessons learned from the Oroville crisis by promoting dam safety, repair and maintenance and 21st century green flood control for a warming climate.
 This ties into water and park bonds (SB5 and AB18) with more to come as the legislature and agencies review and respond to the situation.

 - Protecting our Wild & Scenic Rivers in the context of the Trump administration and threats in Congress.
 AB 975 will strengthen the state Wild and Scenic Rivers Act and make it more consistent with the federal law.

 - Promoting sustainable water use by making water conservation a way of life in California.
 There are several bills related to implementation of the Governor’s Executive Order B-37-16 such as AB1000, 1667, 1668 and 1669.

 The defense of rivers agenda currently includes:

 - Ensuring water and parks bonds don’t become vehicles for destructive water projects as Prop 1 was in 2014.
 While the democrats have a super majority in the legislature, several moderate Dems could hold a bond hostage until they get what they want—such as more funding for water storage.

 - Protecting rivers from new surface storage such as Centennial dam.
 AB 1369 would require a 50% increase in storage by 2050.

-- 8:00 am—Meet at Hearing Room/Capital Ballroom for the morning huddle/intro.
+- 8:00 am—Meet at the Capital Plaza Ballrooms for the morning huddle/intro.